 7. Fire Pit “Accessories” Include Inserts, Covers, and Screens

-There is more to a fire pit than just the exterior material from which it is built.
+Something else to know about fire pits, there is more to a fire pit than just the exterior material from which it is built.
 A special insert installed with the proper amount of space between the fire pit material will prevent the exterior from getting too hot and causing problems.
 We use a special ceramic insert in our custom-built fire pits.

 You might also be considering a cover for your fire pit to assist in putting out a wood-burning fire.
 A protective cover can also be used for weather protection.
 In addition, screens are also a consideration for fire pits in order to help contain the sparks.
 It’s something else to think about if you’d like to add a wood-burning fire pit.

 For these reasons, it is definitely a project best left to the pros.
-By choosing to work with professional fire pit builders in Alexandria or Arlington, who have constructed numerous fire pits over the years, you can feel confident that your new fire pit comes together the way you envision and doesn’t have any dangerous problems to worry about.
+By choosing to work with professional fire pit builders in Alexandria and Arlington, VA who have constructed numerous fire pits over the years, you can feel confident that your new fire pit comes together the way you envision and doesn’t have any dangerous problems to worry about.

 If you’d like some guidance on adding a fire pit, request a consultation, get your customized plan, and relax knowing that you’re in good hands.